CodeNow/blog/_posts/2016-06-07-distributing-docker-cache-across-hosts.md

  ---&gt; 38fbb662b182
 Successfully built 38fbb662b182</code></pre>

 <p class="p">In the example above, you can see <code class="monospace">apt-get update &amp;&amp; apt-get install curl vim -y</code> and <code class="monospace">npm install</code> were cached (meaning they didn’t need to run).
 This saves considerable time, network, and compute resources for those who have several packages to install.
 This is a short example, but most Dockerfiles have many more dependencies installed before application code is added.
 You get all the caching goodness when all builds are run on the same host.
 The problem is if this host goes down, or if this build is run on a different host, you’re going to have to wait for the full build.
-You can read more about Docker caching <a href="https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache" class="link" target="_blank">in the documentation</a>.</p>
+You can read more about Docker caching <a href="https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache" class="link">in the documentation</a>.</p>

 <p class="p">How do we get this wonderful Docker cache to all of our build servers?</p>